dasch-swiss/dsp-docs/docs/user-guide/data.md

 ### Organize data and create additional sources
 &#9888; *NOT YET IMPLEMENTED*

-The workspace of the Knora App includes tools to connect different sources, even if they're not in the same project (linkage), to comment on a source and on their metadata fields (annotate), and to transcribe audio-visual material.
+The workspace of the DSP-APP includes tools to connect different sources, even if they're not in the same project (linkage), to comment on a source and on their metadata fields (annotate), and to transcribe audio-visual material.
 These actions will generate more data and will help to find specific sources and their relations easily.
 It's possible to collect different sources and to store them in an individual collection.
 You can define more than one collection.
 You can share collections and invite other users to collaborate.

 ---

 ## Search and browse

-Knora App offers the possibility to the user to search in 3 different ways: **full text** search, **advanced** search and **expert** search (Gravsearch query).
+DSP-APP offers the possibility to the user to search in 3 different ways: **full text** search, **advanced** search and **expert** search (Gravsearch query).
 The search bar is always available in the header of each page, whether logged in or out.

 ![Search bar with the 3 search modes: full text, advanced and expert](../assets/images/knora-app/search-3modes.png)